The Architecture NeuroStability Human Leader Profile About Take the Profile

 The sustainability layer

 Under sustained pressure, the nervous system defaults toward narrow, object-focused attention.
 This is not a character flaw.
 It is a physiological survival response.
-But it makes the leader's internal state the invisible bottleneck in every room they enter — narrowing perception precisely when width is most needed.
+But it makes the leader's internal state the invisible bottleneck in every room they enter.

 What becomes available